efabless/cace/docs/source/reference_manual/datasheet_format.md

 	> The pin maximum voltage may be a value or may be referenced to another pin;  and may be referenced to another pin with an offset (e.g., "vdd + 0.3").

+- `Imin:	<number>|<expression>`
+	> The pin maximum sink current -a minimum value if specified as a negative current- may be a value or may be referenced to another pin; and may be referenced to another pin with an offset.

+- `Imax:	<number>|<expression>`
+	> The pin maximum source current may be a value or may be referenced to another pin;  and may be referenced to another pin with an offset.

 ## Default Conditions